 The UK is falling behind in global productivity

-In 2017 the UK’s productivity is falling behind the other G7 countries by a gap of around 16%.
-Recently the BBC also highlighted concerns around productivity in the UK and interviewed a client of S A Partners, Accolade Wines and talked to the CI Manager, Alison Beard -Gunter, and asked her how Accolade Wines have met the productivity challenge.
+Since 2017, the UK’s productivity has been falling behind the other G7 countries by a gap of around 16%, but here at S A Partners we’re focusing on helping you engage your teams in solving the productivity puzzle.
+The BBC has also recently been publishing items highlighting concerns around productivity in the UK.
+A news item run by the BBC interviewed a client of S A Partners, Accolade Wines and talked to their CI Manager, Alison Beard -Gunter, and asked how Accolade Wines have met the productivity puzzle.

 Productivity can be defined as ‘the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input’.

 The Financial Times commentary on this subject has been consistent over recent months:

 In quarter 1 of 2017, Martin Wolf reported that ‘Physical investment is very low and skills remain highly deficient’

 By the Spring of 2017, Martin also reflected that ‘although the productivity slowdown has been a widespread phenomenon among high-income countries, Britain’s slowdown is remarkably bad even by these standards’.
 If this were to continue, ‘the economy would no longer generate rising real incomes per head.
 That would change everything for the worse’.